 This song is originally from Ghana, and the version we've sung at many MMC events is from a setting by Marty Haugen and Marc Anderson.
 You can find the sheet music and a recording of the song at GIA Music.

 This layered song by psalmist Richard Bruxvoort Colligan is based on Psalm 31.
 Each part can be taught to a different part of the community or choir.
 When each is secure, they can be combined to create a rich, textured space for prayer.

 The song can be sung a cappella or can be accompanied.
 It could be useful in Taizé-style services, and the text also invites it to be sung during Holy Week, especially Good Friday.

 Richard's music is licensed through CCLI, OneLicense.net and Worldmaking.net.
 Be sure report use of the piece if you print the text or music for your community.

 Find sheet music for the song on Richard's PsalmImmersion website.

-Here's a link to an audio recording of Emily Scott singing The Light of Christ, then giving some suggestions for how to lead it paperlessly, from the resource she's compiled for song leaders at St. Lydia's in Brooklyn, NY.
+Here's a link to an audio recording of Emily Scott singing The Light of Christ, then offering some suggestions for how to lead it without paper.